Path-vector routing protocol

-Of note, BGP is commonly referred to as an External Gateway Protocol (EGP) given its role in connecting Autonomous Systems (AS).
+BGP is commonly referred to as an Exterior Gateway Protocol (EGP) given its role in connecting Autonomous Systems (AS).

-Communication protocols within AS are therefore referred to as Internal Gateway Protocols (IGP) which contain OSPF and IS-IS among others.
+Communication protocols within AS are therefore referred to as Interior Gateway Protocols (IGP) which contain OSPF and IS-IS among others.

 This being said, BGP can be used within an AS, which typically occurs within very large organizations such as Facebook or Microsoft.